wso2/docs-apk/en/docs/setup/deployment/apk-as-gateway-in-apim-deployment-patterns-k8s.md

 ### Overview

-In this approach, both Kubernetes Gateway and APIM Control Plane are in a kubernetes cluster.
+In this approach, both Kubernetes Gateway and APIM Control Plane are in a Kubernetes cluster.

 [![apk_cp_to_dp](../../assets/img/deployment-patterns/cp-to-dp.png)](../../assets/img/deployment-patterns/cp-to-dp.png)